fioncat/csync/README.md

 #### Download from release

-You can find all bianry files from [GitHub Release Page](https://github.com/fioncat/csync/releases).
+You can find all binary files from [GitHub Release Page](https://github.com/fioncat/csync/releases).

 #### Use Cargo to install it